judyjwxie/judyjwxie.github.io/_pages/vienna.md

 🍰 <b>Demel</b> (★)<br>
 [Kohlmarkt 14, 1010 Wien, Austria](https://maps.app.goo.gl/qDik97MdynwyYZsd9)<br>
 The birthplace of the famous Sachertorte (chocolate cake with a layer of apricot jam).
 There is always a huge queue to go inside (which is also quite chaotic) to sit but the takeaway line is usually quick.
-Pretty neat takeaway Kaiserschmarrn (fluffy shreded pancake) in a cone.<br>
+Pretty neat takeaway Kaiserschmarrn (fluffy shredded  pancake) in a cone.<br>
 <br>

 🍰<b>Café Imperial Wien</b> (★★)<br>
 [Kärntner Ring 16, 1010 Wien, Austria](https://maps.app.goo.gl/k4gDXYVad29v7eaP8)<br>
-I like going here for a huge Kaiserschmarrn (fluffy shreded pancake) to share with 3 other people. <br>
+I like going here for a huge Kaiserschmarrn (fluffy shredded  pancake) to share with 3 other people. <br>
 <br>

 🥖 <b>Öfferl</b> (★)<br>